AlexGidman/Concurrent-Futures-Performance-Test/README.md

 # Concurrent Futures Performance Test

-Tests a linear processing approach using a for loop vs using a multithreaded approach with the concurrent.futures module in Python.
+A quick look into multithreaded processing.
+This projects tests a linear processing approach using a for loop vs using a multithreaded approach with the concurrent.futures module in Python.

 ## Tests: